SaraMathews/Guernsey-quiz/README.md

 ### *Deployment to Github Pages*
 The steps below were followed to deploy the site to GitHub pages:
-- In the GitHub repository for hidden-gems-guernsey, navigate to the "Settings" tab
+- In the GitHub repository for guernsey-quiz, navigate to the "Settings" tab
 - Under the "Code and automation" section on the left-hand side menu, select "Pages"
 -  From the source section drop-down menu, select the "main" branch and click "Save"
 - The page will automatically refresh, and a live link will be displayed on the top of the "GitHub Section," indicating a successful deployment

-The live link can be found here- https://saramathews.github.io/hidden-gems-guernsey/
+The live link can be found here-

 ### *Clone the Repository from GitHub*
 The steps below were followed to clone the repository locally